 The Committee and its panels will be supported by one or more members of staff, as determined by the Registrar.
-The Committee and its panels may consult experts as required.
 The Committee may engage outside cultural, legal or other professional advice, in accordance with budget allocation.

 Date approved: June 24, 2024 Date effective: June 28, 2024 Last updated: June 24, 2024